muratcangencturk/prompter/README.md

 - Requires an internet connection
 - Fast loading thanks to lightweight JSON prompt files
 - Light and dark themes
-- English, Turkish and Spanish interface
+- English, Turkish, Spanish, Hindi, French and Chinese interface
-- Twelve prompt categories with over 53M combinations per language (more than 159M across EN, TR and ES)
+- Twelve prompt categories with over 53M combinations per language (more than 318M across EN, TR, ES, HI, FR and ZH)

 This **AI prompt generator** delivers **creative prompt ideas** in a lightweight web app that runs directly in your browser.
 An internet connection is required.